CristianTirelli/cristiantirelli.github.io/_pages/about.md

 I’m a PhD student at the [Università della Svizzera italiana (USI)](https://www.usi.ch/en) in Lugano, where I work primarily on compilers for reconfigurable architectures and, more recently, on logic synthesis.

-I’m interested in developing compilation and optimization techniques for **FPGAs** and **CGRAs**, and I plan to work also on other kinds of accelerators and heterogeneous platforms.
+I’m interested in developing compilation and optimization techniques for **FPGAs** and **CGRAs**, and other kinds of accelerators and heterogeneous platforms.

 A view of the lake in Lugano, where I’ve spent the past few years: